Join us in connecting the dots between Platform Engineering, DevOps, and SRE.

 Wherever platform engineering is practiced, you’re likely to find the following components:

-Incident Response focuses on suggesting solutions to a system problem, categorizing them based on relevant factors like effectiveness and cost, drawing up a plan for implementing them, and choosing whether to continue down the same road or deviate according to the results.
+Incident Response focuses on suggesting solutions to a system problem, categorising them based on relevant factors like effectiveness and cost, drawing up a plan for implementing them, and choosing whether to continue down the same road or deviate according to the results.

 You can learn more about the nuances of these platform engineering components in our recent DevOps explainer.